 7 Ways to Improve Your Business Acumen for Sales

 As we have moved from product sales, to solutions sales, to business improvement and acceleration sales, the skill sets for success in sales have changed.
-To be effective now, salespeople need to be great businesspeople; they need to understand how to create business results for their clients.
+To be effective now, modern sales professionals need to be great businesspeople; they need to understand how to create business results for their clients.

 Business acumen is too rare in sales.
 We spend far too much of our time worrying about product knowledge, technical knowledge, and sales acumen when we should be focusing more attention on business acumen.